 The Cabinet Style

 The style you choose will depend on the kitchen style you have, and on the type of cabinets you want.
 Cabinets with a traditional style have intricate face profiles, which goes with traditional hardware: Cabinets that have a simpler style or with totally flat faces work well with minimalist knobs and pulls.
-Some modern cabinets do not need hardware because they have grooves on the door edges, or push latches are used to open them.
+Some modern cabinets do not need the hardware because they have grooves on the door edges, or push latches are used to open them.

 Cup pulls are a great complement to cabinets, mainly in a country-style kitchen.
-Recessed hardware gives an elegant look and modern look, but it can be more expensive.
+Recessed hardware gives an elegant and modern look, but it can be more expensive.

 Handle Sizes and Positioning

-You need to consider the balance, proportion, function, and aesthetic when you decide on the knob or pull size for the kitchen cabinetry.
+You need to consider the balance, proportion, function, and aesthetics when you decide on the knob or pull size for the kitchen cabinetry.
 An oversized cabinet door or drawer requires a huge piece of hardware for the right functionality.
 A knob with a smaller size or pull is made for a smaller drawer or door.
 A nice rule to follow for traditional or transitional style pulls is that they have to be about 1/3 of the cabinet drawer.
 Drawers that are larger than 18 inches wide might need more than one knob or pull.
 More contemporary designs need long pulls that cover 2/3 of the drawer length or cabinet door.